HackYourFuture-CPH/js-projects/guides/weekly-submission-guide.md

 <br/>

-2. When you have made changes to the code since the homework submission and review, push the changes and merge the PR`*`.
+2. When you have made changes to the code since the homework submission and review, push the changes and merge the PR.

 <br/>